Fieldnote-AID/AppearanceContinuityDirector-/README.md

 * appearance changes are described clearly
 * outfit changes are concrete
 * cleanup is actually narrated
+* base character cards are reasonably clean

 It works less well when:

 * the prose uses only pronouns for long stretches
 * appearance changes are implied but never stated
 * several characters are described in one tangled sentence
+* base character cards have messy or non-name keys
+* characters have no usable title or name-like trigger

 For best results, keep your tracked cast list focused on the characters who actually matter for recurring on-screen continuity.